G-Research/astral/README.md

 # Logging into vault with OIDC

-The rails test's configure the OIDC provider, so if the tests pass, you can run invoke the oidc login as follows:
+The rails test's configure the OIDC provider, so if the tests pass, you can invoke the oidc login as follows:

 ```
   export VAULT_ADDR=http://127.0.0.1:8200; vault login -method=oidc